skrusche63/spark-arules/README.md

 valid when the respective system was built.
 In other words, tables and their relations specify a more or less decaying data perspective.
 And, real-world data often have valuable associations that were simply out of scope when the respective data model was built.

 Association Rule Mining in relational database tables is an appropriate means to detect overlooked data relations and thereby helps to make data management or adaptive to the data reality.

 ---

+### Data Sinks

+#### Elasticsearch

+The Association Analysis Engine writes discovered rules to an Elasticsearch index.
+This ensures that these rules e.g. may directly be used for product recommendations delivered with appropriate product search results.

+#### Redis

+[Redis](http://redis.io) is open source and an advanced key-value cache and store, often referred to as a distributed data structure server.
+The Association Analysis Engine writes discovered rules to a Redis instance as a multi-purpose serving layer for software enrichments that are not equipped with Elasticsearch.

+---